acanda/fabrikt-gradle-plugin/README.md

 If you have many OpenAPI specifications with nearly the same configuration, you can set the common values in the `defaults`.
 All properties except `apiFile` and `basePackage` can be configured with default values.

+> Note: The `defaults` block is only supported in the Kotlin DSL and not in the
+> Groovy DSL.

 ```kotlin
 fabrikt {